theinstrumentguy/Temperature_Survey/README.md

 high reading.
 After exluding these points, I got down to about 35,000 data points.
 This was plenty to show to the customer graphically what was going on but was much lighter on processing power in Excel to creat the graph.

+main.py is the python code to process the data cumulative.csv is the raw data before processing ovens.pdf is the chart that was created using excel on the output data